BIOPHOTO ASSOCIATES / SCIENCE PHOTO LIBRARY BIOPHOTO ASSOCIATES / SCIENCE PHOTO LIBRARY

-Yeast cells.
-Coloured Scanning Electron Micrograph (SEM) of a colony of yeast cells, Saccharomyces cerevisiae.
-This fungus, also known as Baker's or Brewer's yeast, consists of single vegetative cells.
-Some cells can be seen dividing by rapidly budding off new cells.
+Yeast cell.
+Coloured Transmission Electron Micro- graph (TEM) of a section through a budding yeast cell, Saccharomyces cerevisiae.
+Known as Baker's or Brewer's yeast, this fungus consists of single vegetative cells.
+The larger "mother" cell (at left) is budding off a daughter cell (top right) in the process of cell division.
+Storage granules (black) are seen in each cell; a vacuole (blue) is visible in the daughter cell.
 Saccharomyces cerevisiae is able to ferment sugar, producing alcohol and carbon dioxide in the process.
-It has long been used in the brewing of beer, the production of wine and in baking leavened bread (carbon dioxide causes the dough to rise).
-Medically, dried Baker's yeast is used as a rich source of vitamin B1, riboflavin and nicotinic acid.
-Magnification: x2500 at 6x7cm size.
+It has long been used in the brewing of beer, production of wine, and in baking leavened bread (causing dough to rise).
+Magnification: unknown.

 Model release not required.
 Property release not required.